tari-labs/tari-university/src/preface/style-guide.md

 List references in the following order, as applicable:

-1. Author(s) initials or first name and surname (note punctuation).
+1. Author(s) initials or first name and surname (note punctuation in the following example).
 2. Title of the report, between double quotation marks.
 If it is an online report, state this in square brackets, as shown in the following example.
-3. Title of journal, in italics.
+3. Title of journal, in italics (if applicable).
 4. Publication information (volume, number, etc.).
 5. Page range (if applicable).
 6. URL address if an online publication.
-Provide this information as shown in the following example: "Available:..."
+Provide this information as shown in the following example: "Available: ..".
 7. Date you accessed the article if it is an online publication (yyyy-mm-dd), as shown in the following example.

 *Example*